blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/post_chartDiscussion.md

 and votes for a different office has any predictive power at all, much less what we see here.
 It’s a reminder of how strongly demography determines voting patterns and how consistently people vote for one party on the entire ballot.
 That being said, this is nothing like an accurate prediction.
 And that is unsurprising.
-Not only is our data limited, but state-legislative elections are often strongly influenced by race-specific concerns, like candidate-quality and incumbency, for which we have not accounted for at all.
+Not only is our data limited, but state-legislative elections are often strongly influenced by specific concerns, like candidate-quality and incumbency, for which we have not accounted for at all.

-But this will serve our purpose, namely to sort races into “safe”, “needs defending”, “flippable” and “unwinnable” and to limit our donation recommendations to the middle two categories.
+But this will serve our purpose, namely to sort races into “safe”, “needs defending”, “flippable” and “long-shot” and to limit our donation recommendations to the middle two categories.

 ## What’s Next?